-With heavy investment in green energy generation technology and infrastructure, oil companies will be able to accelerate the trend toward grid parity between fossil and green energy, which is the key to creating mass adoption.
+With heavy investment in renewable energy generation, oil companies will be able to accelerate the trend toward grid parity between fossil and green energy, which is the key to creating mass adoption.
 Also, major automakers are moving towards electric vehicle models, and most EV consumers prefer green energy as the fuel source, which will increase the demand for renewable electrical power on the grid, and in turn reduce demand for fossil-sourced electricity.

 Shell Oil’s Deep Dive into Green Energy

 Oil companies are looking to mergers and acquisitions to reduce the investment risks of the renewable energy market.
 In 2017, Shell Oil Company acquired MP2 of The Woodlands, Texas, which specializes in the wholesale market for green energy.
 MP2 also partners with Tesla to provide green energy to owners of its Tesla solar panel homes.

 In 2019, Shell began a relationship with Electricity Club, whose Home Energy Club and Get Green Energy price parity platforms will digitally market the Shell-MP2 brand of green energy directly to the consumer market.
 Electricity Club has a unique model for creating grid parity to initiate mass adoption of renewable energy that actually saves consumers money.